 Fish Oil

-Feel free to add fish oil to your cat's food since it's loaded with fatty acid omega-3.
+You can add fish oil to your cat’s food since it is loaded with fatty acid omega-3.
 Aside from reducing infections, omega-3 can soothe hot spots, reduce itching, and boost skin immunity.
-However, avoid cod liver oil since it has high vitamin A and D content, which is not suitable for your cat's consumption.
+However, avoid cod liver oil since it has high vitamins A and D content, which is not suitable for your cat’s consumption.

 Apple Cider Vinegar